 • The Denali Dental PEAK plan gives you an annual maximum benefit of up to $6,000.
 It covers 80% of basic and preventive care, along with up to 60% of major services, but there isn’t any coverage for orthodontics.
 If you pay a bit more per month and opt for their SUMMIT plan, however, you’ll still enjoy the same max benefit, along with 100% preventive care, up to 90% basic care, up to 60% for major services, and $500 per year for orthodontics.

 • Spirit Dental’s Network 750/1000/1250 plan covers 100% preventive care, up to 80% of basic care, and up to 50% of major services.
 The graduating annual maximum starts at $750 in year one but reaches $1250 in year three, giving you a greater value and rewarding you for staying on the plan.

-If you know that you’ll need to pay for a lot of expensive dental treatments, perhaps because you’ve always battled cavities or your kids will need braces, these premium, high-coverage level plans might be right for you.
+If you know that you’ll need to pay for a lot of expensive dental treatments, perhaps because you’ve always battled cavities or your kids will need braces, these Monthly Charge, high-coverage level plans might be right

 With these plans, you’ll pay more each month but the insurance will step in and cover more of the cost of your care.